RaggedAtlas

 # After ingestion, call atlas.snapshot() then

-# RaggedAtlas.checkout(db_uri, version, schema, store) to pin to a
+# RaggedAtlas.checkout(db_uri, version, obs_schemas, store) to pin to a

 # validated snapshot.
 For convenience, use RaggedAtlas.checkout_latest(...).